SirArnoldB/EduCompanio/milestones/milestone1.md

 # Milestone 1 Document

-This document should be completed and submitted during Unit 5 of this course.
+This document should be completed and submitted during **Unit 5** of this course.
 You **must** check off all completed tasks in this document in order to receive credit for your work.

 ## Checklist

-This week, be sure to complete all tasks listed below.
+This unit, be sure to complete all tasks listed below.

 - [ ] Read and understand all required features
   - [ ] Understand you **must** implement **all** baseline features and **two** custom features